 Here widgets have been defined globally, as well as their types.
-New widget types, or simply widget templates, can be made taking example on the existing ones, see https://github.com/nuxeo/nuxeo-jsf/blob/release-5.5/nuxeo-platform-webapp-base/src/main/resources/OSGI-INF/layouts-lis ting-contrib.xml.
+New widget types, or simply widget templates, can be made taking example on the existing ones, see the layouts-listing-contrib.xml.

-More information about how to write a listing layout template can be read in chapter about Custom templates.
+More information about how to write a listing layout template can be read in chapter about Custom layout and widget templates.
 If you need to define listing layouts that handle column selection, please refer to the Advanced search chapter as it gives a complete example on how this is achieved for this feature.